 - Add liquid mixture into dry ingredients and stir to combine.

-- Use parchment paper to press the mixture into an 8×8 pan (I use a 9×9 and just leave about an inch empty on one side).
+- Use parchment paper to press the mixture into a 9×9 pan.

 - Store in an airtight container in the fridge or freezer.

 Homemade No-Bake Oatmeal Protein Bars

 - Sub your favorite nut butter for the peanut butter